aphenriques/integral/NOTES.md

 ## TODO
-* setInheritance and setTypeFunction methods for ClassMetatable and Compound
+* setInheritance and setTypeFunction methods in StateView
+* makeFunctionWrapper (not necessary in c++17: template type deduction in constructor)
 * change makefiles to most recent model on github (most recent project style)
-* makeFunctionWrapper (not necessary in c++17: template type deduction in constructor)
 * update README.md
 * intel compiler
 * coverity